Manhattan Project feed materials program: Black oxide

 All Canadian ores were processed by Eldorado, but African ore concentrates were also processed at three other sites.
 At its plant in Canonsburg, Pennsylvania, the Vitro Manufacturing Company processed high-grade African ore.
 The plant had originally been built before the war by the Standard Chemical Company to process carnotite ores.
-It produced soda salt at a cost of approximately $0.78 per pound.
 The Manhattan District contracted the Linde Air Products Company to build and operate a plant for refining and processing African and American ores.
 The contract negotiated was a cost-plus-a-fixed-fee one, with the fee applying only to the operation phase.
-The total construction cost was $3,040,230, of which $1,759,940 was for the refining phase.

 The plant at Tonawanda, New York, was completed in July 1943, and was operating at 110% of its designed capacity of 52 ST of black oxide per month by December.
 At that point, the plant was switched over to processing low-grade African ore.
 In November 1944, at the request of the Madison Square Area, processes were modified to increase the efficiency of the extraction of ore from 93% to 95%, but this increased the cost from 80 to 85 cents per pound.
 Operations switched back to American ore concentrates in December 1944, but these were exhausted by February 1946, and the plant resumed processing African ore once more.
-Total production up to 1 July 1946 was 2,428 ST of black oxide, at a total operating cost of approximately $5,074,260.